New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Key Takeaways

-How dental implants for seniors work
+How do dental implants for seniors work?

 What can seniors expect during the dental implant procedure?